 Comorbid psychiatric disorders such as generalized anxiety disorder and major depression are highly prevalent in patients with FGIDs.

 The brain-gut axis: our brain exerts a powerful influence over gastrointestinal pain perception, motility and secretion.
 Conversely, gastrointestinal symptoms also impact patients’ mood and stress levels as well as pain perception.

 Role of a Psychologist

-As gastrointestinal symptoms are closely linked with psychological factors as outlined above, our psychologist can help you to learn to better manage your emotions, process traumatic life experiences, make lifestyle changes, strengthen coping mechanisms and build resilience.
-See more here.
+As gastrointestinal symptoms are closely linked with the psychological factors as outlined above, our psychologist can help you to learn how to a) better manage your emotions, b) process traumatic life experiences, c) make lifestyle changes, d) strengthen coping mechanisms and e) build resilience.